ajaybabu27/microbiome_pdb_pipeline/docs/16s_rake_pipeline.md

 ### User Input Requirements

 Most of the tasks are automated except for one task `create_postQC_biome_file` which requires the user to input the minimum number of reads needed for filtering low quality libraries.
-This threshold should be set based on the QC analysis results.
+This threshold should be set based on analysis of QC results.

 ## Tasks